MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ---
 # Mission-critical workloads

 This section of the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework) strives to address the challenges of building mission-critical workloads on Azure.
-More specifically, this section provides actionable and authoritative guidance that applies Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.
-The guidance is based on lessons learned from numerous customer applications and first-party solutions.
+The guidance is based on lessons learned after reviewing numerous customer applications and first-party solutions.
+This section provides actionable and authoritative guidance that applies Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.

 ## What is a mission-critical workload?